 In two previous articles 'The Lost 20 Minutes' and 'East to Benicia', two different base locations have been identified as the possible residency of the long sought after Zodiac Killer, but this time we will predominantly be examining his logical exit routes away from each of the murder sites using the premise that the Zodiac Killer would immediately head for a secure or safe location after each crime, usually home, to destroy or dispose of any incriminating evidence transferred during the commission of his evil acts.
-This article will back up the 'East to Benicia' article, in so far that his likely residence seems to be in the Benicia area or slightly further south, in the region of Martinez CA or Concord CA.
+This article will back up the 'East to Benicia' article, in so far that his likely residence may possibly be in the Benicia area or slightly further south, in the region of Martinez CA or Concord CA.

 The Zodiac Killer's movements directly following the shooting of David Faraday and Betty Lou Jensen on Lake Herman Road appeared the most telling, The Zodiac Killer was estimated to have left the gravel turnout at 11.15 pm, the same time Stella Borges left her ranch.
 If the Zodiac Killer had turned west to Vallejo he would have passed Stella Borges, however she reported passing no vehicles, lending weight to the hypothesis the Zodiac Killer headed east in the direction of Benicia or beyond.

-The Zodiac Killer also appeared on the face of it, more familiar with the Lake Herman Road and Presidio Heights areas, as opposed to Blue Rock Springs Park and Lake Berryessa regions, as he reveals in his correspondence with authorities.
+The Zodiac Killer also appeared, on the face of it, more familiar with the Lake Herman Road and Presidio Heights areas, as opposed to Blue Rock Springs Park and Lake Berryessa regions, as he reveals in his correspondence with authorities.
 In the San Francisco Chronicle letter mailed on July 31st 1969 he refers directly to Lake Herman Road, even pointing out that Betty Lou Jensen's feet were facing west, which indeed was correct.
 In the 'Debut of Zodiac Letter' mailed on August 4th 1969 he recalls 'Last Christmass In that epasode the police were wondering how I could shoot + hit my victims in the dark.
 They did not openly state this, but implied this by saying it was a well lit night + I could see silowets on the horizon.
 Bullshit that area is surounded by high hills + trees'.

 His final confirmed murder, that of Paul Stine on October 11th 1969, portrayed the picture of a man confident in these surroundings.
 Committing the crime in a built up area, close to 10.00 pm at night and escaping from the scene, showed distinct elements of pre-planning and a knowledge of the area.
-However in both of the Zodiac Killer's phone calls to police after Blue Rock Springs Park attack and Lake Berryessa, his directions are incorrect on both occasions.
+However in both of the Zodiac Killer's phone calls to police after Blue Rock Springs Park attack and Lake Berryessa, his directions were questioned on both occasions.
 He fails to mention Blue Rock Springs at all, only Columbus Parkway, stating 'I wish to report a double murder.
 If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
 They have been shot by a 9 mm Luger.
 I also killed those kids last year....
 Good-bye'.
 In his Chronicle letter he only refers to Blue Rock Springs as 'near the golf course in Vallejo'.
 If it were the case that his knowledge of Lake Herman Road and Presidio Heights were greater, then his two southernmost crimes were possibly the areas he frequented the most, although all are punctuated by lakes or expanses of water.
 Indeed, Blue Rock Springs is only four miles from Lake Herman, the greatest distance any major body of water lies from any of the crime scenes.
 If the Zodiac Killer resided in Benicia, Martinez, Concord, Lafayette or somewhere around the vicinity of Walnut Creek, then his knowledge of Lake Herman Road would logically be greater.
 This may suggest ease of access both to the Benicia and Vallejo areas, as well as to San Francisco via the Oakland Bay Bridge, where he may likely have worked or at the very least traveled to mail the majority of the Zodiac letters.
 It is only a 37 mile journey from Martinez to Presidio Heights and only 27 miles from Walnut Creek..

 If this chain of events were the likely scenario, and the Zodiac Killer lived in the southern regions of Benicia or Martinez, then the maximum window of 40 minutes would exist to travel home and return to the payphone.

 Although this gives us a further problem.
 Are we to believe the Zodiac Killer, after murdering Darlene Ferrin and seriously injuring Michael Mageau would traverse the Vallejo and Benicia areas, over the Carquinez Strait to home and then return all the way back to the payphone at Springs Road and Tuolumne.
-It appears to make the 'least effort principle' look like hard work and criminals are like the rest of us, in some aspects at least, that the easier option is the preferred choice.
+It appears to make the 'least effort principle' look like hard work, and criminals are like the rest of us, in some aspects at least, that the easier option is the preferred choice.
 Despite the fact the Zodiac Killer seemed determined to place the phone call, obviously the least time he was in the public spotlight, not only carrying a murder weapon for one part of the journey, but heading back to an exposed intersection, the better.

 The thought of the Zodiac Killer heading towards the Benicia area and beyond, reaching the safety of home, then making the choice to place himself back into the firing line and return to the close proximity of the crime for a second time, would make even a madman look irrational.
 As explained in the 'East to Benicia' article, a further option exists.